ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 \end{align*}
 $$

 Thus, 34593 is actually a decimal encoded representation of the number which by practice we identify as 34593.
-However, by choosing different base, we can represent the same number in different encoding.
-In computer science, for various purposes most commonly used encodings are Binary, Octal and Hexadecimal.
+However, by choosing different base, we can represent the same number in a different encoding.
+In computer science, for various purposes, the most commonly used encodings are Binary, Octal and Hexadecimal.
 In these representations, the numbers are expressed as the sum of one-digit multiples of powers of the base, which is 8 for octal, 16 for hexadecimal, and 2 for binary.

-At hardware level everything is expressed in binary, so let's see how binary encoding looks like.
-We can use a repeated division method to get the digits of a decimal number in a binary system, the example below shows how we can extract the binary representaion of the number 146 to get that the number ${\color{red}146}$ is representated by the no ${\color{blue} 10010010}$.
+At hardware level, everything is expressed in binary, so let's see what the binary encoding looks like.
+We can use a repeated division method to get the digits of a decimal number in the binary system.
+The example below shows how we can extract the binary representaion of the number 146 as ${\color{blue} 10010010}$.
 See the expansions below for decimal:

 $$
 \begin{aligned}